HanaokaYuzu/Gemini-API/README.md

 ### Retrieve images in response

-Images in the API's output are stored as a list of `Image` objects.
-You can access the image title, URL, and description by calling `image.title`, `image.url` and `image.alt` respectively.
+Images in the API's output are stored as a list of `gemini_webapi.Image` objects.
+You can access the image title, URL, and description by calling `Image.title`, `Image.url` and `Image.alt` respectively.

 ```python
 async def main():